-Ans: The mistaken ambitions of the parents lead to failure because the students do not take any interest in the subject chosen by their parents.
-They lose interest in studies.
+Ans: Mistaken ambitions of the parents lead to the failure because the students do not take any interest in the subject chosen by their parents.
+They stop hard work in their studies.
 As a result, they fail.

 Q.3: There are some boys who have done well at school but fail to make their mark at college.
 Who are they?
 Do you have such boys in college in your country?